 Philosophy of Care

-I believes comprehensive vascular care for patients with arterial and venous disease includes management of risk factors as well as disease treatment.
-I incorporates new research technologies with traditional vascular care, and believes that patients should take an active role in treatment planning.
+I believe that comprehensive vascular care for patients with arterial and venous disease includes management of risk factors, as well as disease treatment.
+I incorporate new research technologies with traditional vascular care, and believe that patients should take an active role in treatment planning.

-I also welcomes open communication with families in support of a common mission of optimal patient care.
+I also welcome open communication with families, in support of a common mission of optimal patient care.

 Dr. Humphries specializes in open vascular and advanced endovascular treatment for arterial and venous disease.
-Her primary clinic interest is in endovascular treatment of complex peripheral artery disease, telemedicine, and thoracic outlet syndrome.
+Her primary clinical interest is in endovascular treatment of complex peripheral artery disease, telemedicine, and thoracic outlet syndrome.

 Dr. Humphries' research focuses on outcomes and disparities in care for patients with critical limb ischemia.